cleecoloma/reading-notes/code-301/class-06.md

 2. Why don’t the techniques that we use in this class work well when we need to be able to talk to all of the machines in the world?
 > The techniques that we used in this class so far won't work because our code is local to our computer and don't have a way to communicate with other computers/servers.
 3. What is the HTTP protocol that Fielding and his friends created?
+> Fielding and his friends introduced the concept of REST (Representational State Transfer).
 4. What does a `GET` do?
+> `GET` is the method to retrieve information from the server.
+It does not affect on the server.
 5. What does a `POST` do?
+> `POST` is the method to send the data to the server to create or update a resource.
+It can affect data on the server.
 6. What does `PUT` do?
+> `PUT` is the method used to update an existing resource on the server.
+It can affect data on the server by updating entire resource with new data provided by the client.
 7. What does `PATCH` do?
+> `PATCH` is the method similar to `PUT` but it is used to make partial updates in lieu of replacing the entire resource.

 ### Geocoding API
 1. Did you get your API key?